phunghx/robotics/Project 4 - RoboND-DeepLearning-Project/writeup_carldgosselin.md

 **1. Learning Rate - The rate at which 'old beliefs' are abandoned for new ones.**<br>
 At the start of the project, the learning rate was set to 0.
 During my experimentation with the code, I set the learning rate to 0.001.
 I eventually reduced the learning rate to 0.0007 and then finally to 0.0005.
 This was the last variable changed in order to achieve the final grade score above 0.40.<br><br>

-2. Batch Size - number of training samples/images that get propagated through the network in a single pass. <br><br>
+**2. Batch Size - number of training samples/images that get propagated through the network in a single pass.**<br>
 The batch size was also set to 0 at the start of the project.
-I set this number to 64. <br>
+I set this number to 64.<br><br>

 3. Number of Epoch - number of times the entire training dataset gets propagated through the network.<br><br>
 This variable was also set to 0 at the beginning of the project.
 I went as I up as 100 for this variable and eventually settled on 50.
 I reduced this number to prevent overfitting the data and focused my attention a little more on the learning rate to achieve the final grade score above 0.40.<br>